Interesting Guatemala Facts:

-Major credit cards are accepted by restaurants, hotels, and shops in Guatemala, especially in tourist areas.
+Guatemala’s restaurants, hotels, and shops accept all major credit cards, especially in tourist areas.

-110-volt AC is found through most of the country, but a few locations have 220 volts.
+110-volt AC exists throughout most of the country, but a few locations have 220 volts.

-Modern sanitary facilities can be found in the capital city of Guatemala and some parts of the country.
+Modern sanitary facilities exist in the capital city of Guatemala and some parts of the country.

 Guatemala is within the central standard time zone and does not observe daylight-saving time.